EarnestResearch/dhall-packages/CONTRIBUTING.md

 Contributions are welcome!

-To contribute, edit the files in the `src` directory and when you are done run `make compile` to port your changes into the main directory.
+To contribute, edit the files, run `make freeze` and open a pull request :)